open-mmlab/mmdetection/docs/en/2_new_data_model.md

 }\]

 Assume we use the balloon dataset.
 After downloading the data, we need to implement a function to convert the annotation format into the COCO format.
-Then we can use implemented COCODataset to load the data and perform training and evaluation.
+Then we can use implemented `CocoDataset` to load the data and perform training and evaluation.

 If you take a look at the dataset, you will find the dataset format is as below: